 - The operator of a vessel overtaking another vessel must overtake the vessel on the port (left) side and must keep his vessel out of the way of the overtaken vessel.

 - The owner of a registered power-driven vessel may not allow any person under the age of 16 years to control or operate the vessel.

-Notwithstanding this provision, every owner of a power-driven vessel must ensure that no person is permitted to control or operate such vessel regardless of engine power if such person is not competent to handle it efficiently.
-A certificate of competence is required for all operators of power-driven vessels with engine size in excess of 15hp (11kw).
+Notwithstanding this provision every owner of a power-driven vessel must ensure that no person is permitted to control or operate such vessel regardless of engine power if such person is not competent to handle it efficiently.
+A certificate of competence is required for all operators of power-driven vessels with and engine size in excess of 15hp (11kw).

 - No person may operate a vessel if his vision both ahead and astern is obscured either by passengers or any other object.